The Ultimate Guide to Waterproof Breathable Fabrics

 Waterproof fabric care

 Technical outerwear benefits from regular washing to keep it performing at its best.
 Before washing, carefully review and follow the manufacturer’s care instructions.
-Generally speaking, most waterproof garments can be cleaned with the following instructions:
+Most waterproof garments can be cleaned with the following instructions:

-4. Do not use fabric softeners, bleach, or stain removal products and never dry clean your waterproof garments
+6. Do not use fabric softeners, bleach, or stain removal products and never dry clean your waterproof garments.
+This will damage the functionality of the fabric.

-5. Do not use an iron to rejuvenate the DWR finish, an iron that is too hot can irreparably damage the fabric
+7. Do not use an iron to rejuvenate the DWR finish, an iron that is too hot can irreparably damage the fabric.

 When you are looking for waterproof clothing and footwear, keep in mind what activities you plan on using it for, and what the weather conditions are typically like for the area.
-Pay attention to the item’s water column rating and breathability to ensure you stay comfortable in any weather condition.
-If you aren’t sure where to start, take a look at our brand partners to find some of the most breathable and waterproof garments, footwear and accessories available, or contact us for our recommendations in all-weather protection.
+Pay attention to the item’s water column rating and breathability to ensure you are getting the right garment for your intended use.
+If you aren’t sure where to start, take a look at our brand partners to find some of the best breathable and waterproof garments, footwear and accessories on the market.